Absent Software, JuiceBox Chargers May be Dangerous

 Abrupt Departure

-Enel X Way made an announcement on October 2nd that was shocking in its abruptness.
+Enel X Way, the manufacturer of JuiceBox EV charging equipment, made an announcement on October 2nd that was shocking in its abruptness.
 The company said it was pulling out of North America as of October 11th.
-As far as we know, there was no advance warning given to commercial or residential customers, or to utilities who include this equipment in managed charging programs.
-That was the case locally with Eversource and UI, who have been trying to find a path forward.
+As far as we know, there was no advance warning given to commercial or residential customers, or to utilities that include this equipment in managed charging programs.
+That was the case locally with Eversource and UI, which have been trying to find a path forward.

 Without the software, the commercial units do not work.
-Initial reports were that residential equipment could be used as a “dumb” charger,” meaning there would be no app functionality and, unless a workaround were developed, customer enrollments in managed charging programs with this equipment would be terminated.
+Initial reports were that residential equipment could be used as a “dumb” charger,” meaning there would be no app functionality or connectivity and, unless a workaround were developed, customer enrollments in managed charging programs with this equipment would be terminated.
 That has probably happened at this point.

 Inability to Control Amperage

 Consumer Reports sent a letter to the Federal Trade Commission in October, which was co-signed by 65 JuiceBox owners.
-Among the lengthy list of issues they raise, one in particular stands out.
-Absent the software, there could be the loss of “potentially critical‬
+Among the lengthy list of issues they raise, two in particular stand out.
+First, absent the software, there could be the loss of “potentially critical‬ functionality that allows them to adjust the amperage coming into the car from the charger.
+This‬ means that consumers who are unable to adjust their settings before the October 11 deadline‬ could see their chargers push too much amperage into the vehicle, potentially damaging the‬ EV’s battery, shorting out their breaker box, and posing a risk of fire.‬”

 Uncertain Path Forward

 Since the initial announcement, it has been reported, for example here, that‭ the company has hired B. Riley Advisory Services to organize a managed liquidation and auction of its assets with an eye to maintaining functionality.
 This may be more difficult than it sounds.
-Enel X does not embed the Open Charge Point Protocol into its equipment that makes it easy to migrate to another company’s platform.
+Enel X does not embed the Open Charge Point Protocol into its equipment in a way that makes it straightforward to migrate to another company’s platform.
 So, a hoped for short-term bridge solution is probably not in the cards.

-Consumer Reports characterizes the company’s behavior as “egregious,” and notes that these chargers cost about $600 (residential) to as much as $1600 (commercial).
+Consumer Reports characterizes the company’s behavior as “egregious,” and notes that these level 2 chargers cost about $600 (residential) to as much as $1600 (commercial).

-For managed charging, the quickest way to get back online is to enroll using telematics if you have an eligible vehicle.
+For managed charging, the quickest way to get back online is to re-enroll using telematics if you have an eligible vehicle.
 Regardless of managed charging participation, the safest route forward is to replace the charger.
 Unfortunately, it is not permitted for the utilities to give another incentive.
-The program design did not include eventualities for companies that bug-out.
+The program design does not include eventualities for companies that bug-out.

 Share This